Marriott Bonvoy Boundless™ Credit Card (Formerly Chase Marriott Rewards Premier Plus Credit Card) Review

 - Annual fee $95, NOT waived for the first year.

-- Free night is only valid for one year.
+- Free night certificate is only valid for one year.

 Introduction to Marriott Points

-- Marriott/SPG points can also be redeemed for hotel stays obviously.
-Here's the redemption chart for each category: Marriott redemption chart; SPG redemption chart.
+- Marriott points can also be redeemed for hotel stays obviously.
+Here's the redemption chart: Marriott redemption chart.
 Generally speaking, you can get a better redemption value from lowest categories.
-If you use Marriott points in this way, the value is about 0.8 cents/point.
+If you use Marriott points in this way, the value is about 0.7 cents/point.

 Recommended Application Time

-- This product is available to you if you do not have the old Chase Marriott credit card or this card and have not received a new cardmember bonus for the old Chase Marriott credit card or this card in the past 24 months.
+- This product is available to you if you do not have the old Chase Marriott credit card, Chase Marriott Bonvoy Bold, or the current Marriott Bonvoy Boundless (this card) and have not received a new cardmember bonus for the old Chase Marriott credit card, Chase Marriott Bonvoy Bold, or this card in the past 24 months.
 Note that what matters here is the time you got the sign-up bonus, not the time you open the account or close the account.

 - Don’t apply for more than 2 Chase credit cards within 30 days, it’s highly likely that you will get rejected.